oaqa/cse-framework/README.md

 The Configuration Space Exploration Framework, is a project to enable large-scale distributed experimentation.

-The CSE is a core component of the OAQA project, whose objective is to provide a framework for finding optimal experiment configurations, given time and resource constraints.
+The CSE is a core component of the OAQA project, its objective is to build a framework for searching optimal experiment configurations, given time and resource constraints.